 The main attraction of Larnaca is the Church of St. Lazarus.
 And yet – the seaside boulevard Funikoudes.

 Whether to go to Nicosia – everyone decides for himself.
-In any case, walking around the old quarter of Laiki Githonia is better in fresh March weather than in summer.
+In any case, wander around the old quarter of Laiki Githonia is better in fresh March than in summer.
 When temperatures sometimes cross the +40-degree mark.

 Cape Greco next to Ayia Napa and its own Blue Lagoon is a must visit.
 After all, this place is not only beautiful, but even charismatic.
 And your photos against the backdrop of local bizarre arches, or – even better – on the Bridge of Lovers – will surely become an adornment of the family archive.